CoThings-App/cothings/README.md

 You can run the web application on your server with Docker using docker-compose.
 How to part will be detailed later.

-# Release the app for production
+# How to run the app for Production

 Please always chekcout the latest release documentation for Phoenix from [here](https://hexdocs.pm/phoenix/deployment.html)

 #### Stack Versions
 **Elixir:** `1.10.0`

 **Erlang/OTP:** `22`

 **Phoenix:** `1.4.16`

-## Release the app with a docker container
+## Run as a Docker Container

 1. Create `.env` file in the root folder of the project or `mv .env.example .env` and set the environment variables as needed.
 Here's some explanation of some environment values.